-- 1. Governing equations of fluid dynamics
+1. Governing equations of fluid dynamics

 - 2. RANS equations Reynolds averaging

 - 3. The Boussinesq hypothesis

 - 4. The gradient diffusion hypothesis

 - 5. Sample turbulence models

-- 6. Quick review of solution methods for the governing equations of fluid dynamics

-- 7. What is Ansys Fluent?
-Executive summary

 "That we have written an equation does not remove from the flow of fluids its charm or mystery or its surprise."